thecppzoo/zoo/design/generic-policy.md

 We can see in that code the object `stringizable` began holding nothing, was locally assigned from an integer, which it was able to convert to string, and then assigned again from a `Complex` type for which `to_string(Complex)` exists and will be used.

 At the moment as can be seen there is the need for substantial boilerplate, but I hope through usage we will gain experience to decimate this boilerplate.

+Part of the boilerplate and technicality of user affordances is to make them instance-member-functions of their `AnyContainer`s, but I discourage the use of instance-member-functions in favor of stand-alone functions: Among other things, stand alone functions opt-in into the rich world of function overloads, one of the strongest, most successful parts of C++.

+Ideally users would implement their affordances as overloads on `AnyContainer`, either specific or generic policies; what **the *Generic Policy* framework offers** is **the way to inject the essentials of implementation details into the internals of `AnyContainer`**

+## Limitations/Future Work

+### Covariance of policies and `AnyContainer` and contravariance of the affordance signatures

+The Generic Policy framework just described, with some work, could support infinitely recurring substitution:
+If a user has a policy `SuperPolicy` and a policy `SubPolicy` in which all the affordances of `SuperPolicy` are also affordances of `SubPolicy`, but `SubPolicy` has some extra affordances, then it should be possible that `AnyContainer<SuperPolicy>` would accept substitutions from `AnyContainer<SubPolicy>`.

+According to the Liskov's Substitution Principle, the signatures of the affordances are allowed to be *contravariant* (intuitively "more accepting" or less restricting).

+There are two obstacles:
+1. Covariance of C++ templates with respect to their template arguments has no explicit support.
+2. For many reasons, Object Oriented languages can't support contravariant arguments.

+#### Plan to make `AnyContainer` covariant with regards to the subtype relationship of policies

+In C++, the only form of type punning allowed is that of the address (or reference) to a derived class to an address (or reference) of a base class.
+Thus, to make the `AnyContainer` substitutable:

+1. The virtual table between the policies need to have an inheritance relationship
+2. `AnyContainer<SubPolicy>` must inherit from `AnyContainer<SuperPolicy>`

+I hope to illustrate this with the affordance of copiability: It is straightforward to make a policy with copiability a sub-type of a policy of the same affordances except copiability.
+The infrastructure to specify an `AnyContainer<SubPolicy>` to inherit from `AnyContainer<SuperPolicy>` hasn't been done yet, but the internal mechanisms should be compatible.

+A much harder problem that **I do not intend to solve at this moment** is that of **multiple subtyping relationships**, that is, multiple inheritance.

+#### Contravariance?

+I currently lack experience with substitution + contravariance use cases, this will be revisited when needed.

 ## Annotations